Multifidelity sensor placement in Bayesian state estimation problems

-\item{Multifidelity Sensor Placement (discussed in \Cref{sec:mfgreedy})}: We formulate the cost-constrained multifidelity optimal sensor placement problem and draw connections to the knapsack problem and column subset selection problem. \item{Theoretical Properties (discussed in \Cref{subsec:properties})}: We establish theoretical properties of the D-optimality objective function for our multifidelity sensor placement problem and note the advantages of a greedy approach in this context. \item Greedy Algorithm (discussed in \Cref{subsec:mfgreedy,subsec:sherman,subsec:performance}): We extend classical greedy sensor placement methods from the single-fidelity setting to a multifidelity framework using a heuristic based on marginal improvement of the objective normalized by sensor cost.
+\item \textbf{Multifidelity Sensor Placement} (discussed in \Cref{sec:mfgreedy}): We formulate the cost-constrained multifidelity optimal sensor placement problem and draw connections to the knapsack problem and the column subset selection problem. \item {\textbf{Theoretical Properties} (discussed in \Cref{subsec:properties})}: We establish theoretical properties of the D-optimality objective function for our multifidelity sensor placement problem and note the advantages of a greedy approach in this context. \item \textbf{Greedy Algorithm} (discussed in \Cref{subsec:mfgreedy,subsec:sherman,subsec:performance}): We extend the classical greedy sensor placement methods from the single-fidelity setting to a multifidelity framework using a heuristic based on marginal improvement of the objective normalized by sensor cost.
 We derive a computationally efficient implementation using rank-one updates via the Sherman--Morrison formula and provide a detailed complexity analysis.
-Our analysis shows that the proposed implementation improves computational efficiency relative to existing greedy approaches, while the lack of submodularity prevents any constant-factor approximation guarantee.
+Our analysis shows that the proposed implementation improves computational efficiency relative to existing greedy approaches, but also that our adapted greedy algorithm does not admit a constant-factor approximation guarantee.

-\item Iterative Selection (discussed in \Cref{sec:iterative}): To overcome the drawbacks of the greedy algorithm, we propose an iterative algorithm that alternates greedy optimization across sensor fidelities, refining the selection at each step until a termination criterion is met.
+\item \textbf{Iterative Selection} (discussed in \Cref{sec:iterative}): To overcome the drawbacks of the greedy algorithm, we propose an iterative algorithm that alternates greedy optimization across sensor fidelities, refining the selection at each step until a termination criterion is met.
 To the best of our knowledge, this iterative refinement strategy has not been previously studied in the context of cost-constrained multifidelity sensor placement.
 We derive a computationally efficient implementation by exploiting structural properties of the Bayesian D-optimality objective and provide a corresponding complexity analysis.